 Option 3 This option represents a five-year commitment towards achieving sustainable funding through five stepped increases of \$50/year.
-Benefits This increases the annual capital revenue for this service by 62.5% by the end of year 5 and will help to build Capital Reserves more rapidly than either other option.
+Benefitsyear 5 and will help to build Capital Reserves more ray option.
+This option also mitigates the magnitude of future meet debt obligations associated with the future infrastruct This increases the annual capital revenue for this service by 62.5% by the end of year 5 and will help to build Capital Reserves more rapidly than either other option.
 This option also mitigates the magnitude of future increase necessary to meet debt obligations associated with the future infrastructure costs.
 This option likely increases grant eligibility by demonstrating action towards sustainable service delivery.
 Drawbacks This option is the most expensive for residents over the next five years.